actions/runner/docs/preview/yamlgettingstarted-authz.md

 ## Create definition on push

-The ability to create a definition on push, is currently only supported for Git repos in VSTS.
+The ability to create a definition on push, is currently only supported for Git repositories in VSTS.

-The ability to create a definition on-push is currently only supported for Git repos in the same VSTS team project as the build definition.
-The ability to create a definition from a push, requires whoever pushes the commit to have authorization to create a definition.
+The build definition will be created in the same VSTS team project.
+Whoever pushes the commit must be authorized to create a definition.

 For details about creating a definition on-push, refer [here](yamlgettingstarted-definition.md).